-Advances to officers and employees are noninterest-bearing and have an average term of one year.
+Advances to officers and employees are cash given in advance for the purpose of carrying the Institute's technical assistance, study programs, training courses and other projects.
+These are noninterest-bearing and have an average term of one year.

 Other receivables include deposits to suppliers and creditors and other receivables from employees.